Semporna: Religion

 Islam is the most represented religion with 85% of the citizens being Muslim, followed by Christian with 12.45%, while Buddhists represent 1% of residents.

 Languages

-Sabah Malay creole is the lingua franca in Semporna.
+Sabah Malay creole is the lingua franca in Semporna, with the Sempornan-Sabahan Malay having a strong influence from the Bajau language.

 Semporna is also home to the only Chavacano-speaking community in Malaysia.
 Semporna's Chavacano speakers are refugees (or descendants of refugees) who fled the Moro conflict of the Philippines.
 A large number of these refugees live in Malaysia illegally.
+Chavacano is a co-official language in Semporna.

 Economy

 Marine products are still the mainstay of the local economy, as well as tourism.
 Pearl culturing is a major component of this industry.

 Tourism

 Semporna is also known for the Regatta Lepa traditional boat races which occur annually in April.
 Semporna was also the location of the finish line of Eco-Challenge: Borneo, held in 2000.
 Off the coast is a marine park called Tun Sakaran Marine Park, also known as Semporna Islands Park.
 It was gazetted by Sabah Parks in 2004.

 Semporna is the gateway to diving in world-renowned island paradises like Sipadan, Mabul, Kapalai, Mataking, Sibuan, Mantabuan, Siamil and Pom Pom among others.
 Visitors to Semporna are mainly sunseekers looking for relaxation or watersports activities such as scuba diving or snorkelling.